dynamicslab/pykoopman/README.rst

 Features implemented
 ^^^^^^^^^^^^^^^^^^^^

-- Observable library for lifting the state :math:`\mathbf{x}` into the observable space
+- Observable library for lifting the state into the observable space

   - Identity (for DMD/DMDc or in case users want to compute observables themselves):
     ``Identity``